TheMadClover/vial-qmk/keyboards/themadclover/sweep/readme.md

 ## Mad Clover Firmware

 The firmware in this, my personal fork of Vial QMK, is a variation on the work of Callum Oakley.
 It makes use of Callum's timerless one-shot mods, and the bulk of the keymap/code matches that found in his [QMK fork and Userspace](https://github.com/callum-oakley/qmk_firmware/tree/master/users/callum).

+I have converted this firmware to use the RP2040 Pro Micro, in place of the standard Pro Micro.